ednz-cloud/renew_consul_certificates/README.md

 renew_consul_certificates
 =========
 > This repository is only a mirror.
-Development and testing is done on a private gitlab server.
+Development and testing is done on a private gitea server.

 This role install consul-template and configure a service to automate renewal of TLS certificates for Hashicorp Consul on **debian-based** distributions.